-- 34 Developer shall prepare a Drainage Master Plan that depicts the existing and proposed - 35 drainage system, including size, for the Project in accordance with the requirements for a - 36 drainage report identified in Chapter 4 of the ADOT Highway Drainage Design Manual - - 37 Hydraulics.
-The Drainage Master Plan is intended to be a schematic analysis of the drainage - 38 systems that provides an overview of the overall drainage system for the Project.
-Developer - 39 shall ensure that the Drainage Master Plan is the basis for the roadway drainage design. - 40 Developer shall update the Drainage Master Plan as the development of the roadway drainage - 41 design proceeds.
-The Drainage Master Plan must include hydrology calculations, evaluation of - 42 existing conditions, documentation used to size the ultimate off-site drainage improvements, - and a comparison of the existing and proposed flow conditions. - 44 With the Initial Design Submittal of the roadway drainage, roadway design, and/or bridge - 45 hydraulic design, Developer shall submit the Drainage Master Plan to ADOT for review and
+- 34 Developer shall prepare a Drainage Master Plan that depicts the existing and proposed drainage system, including size, for the Project in accordance with the requirements for a 35 - 36 drainage report identified in Chapter 4 of the ADOT Highway Drainage Design Manual - - Hydraulics.
+The Drainage Master Plan is intended to be a schematic analysis of the drainage 37 - 38 systems that provides an overview of the overall drainage system for the Project.
+Developer shall ensure that the Drainage Master Plan is the basis for the roadway drainage design.
+39 - Developer shall update the Drainage Master Plan as the development of the roadway drainage 40 - 41 design proceeds.
+The Drainage Master Plan must include hydrology calculations, evaluation of - 42 existing conditions, documentation used to size the ultimate off-site drainage improvements, - 43 and a comparison of the existing and proposed flow conditions. - 44 With At the same time as Initial Design Submittal of the roadway drainage, roadway design, - 45 and/or bridge hydraulic design, Developer shall submit the Drainage Master Plan to ADOT for

-- 1 comment by ADOT.
-Prior to submitting a drainage design Submittal that is not consistent (e.g. - 2 Changes in tributary areas, concentration points, basin locations, etc.) with the Drainage Master - 3 Plan, Developer shall submit a Drainage Master Plan Update to ADOT.
+- 1 review and comment by ADOT.
+Prior to submitting a drainage design Submittal that is not - 2 consistent (e.g. Changes in tributary areas, concentration points, basin locations, etc.) with the - 3 Drainage Master Plan, Developer shall submit aan updated Drainage Master Plan Update to - 4 ADOT.

-4 445.3.3 Drainage Report
+5 445.3.3 Drainage Report

-- 5 Developer shall prepare a Preliminary Drainage Report(s) for the Project drainage system(s) in - 6 accordance with Chapter 4 of the ADOT Highway Drainage Design Manual Hydraulics and - 7 shall include all calculations and analysis in the report as required by the Contract Documents. - 8 Developer may prepare the Preliminary Drainage Report(s) per drainage system, Project - 9 Segment, or for the entire Project. - 10 With the Initial Design Submittal for the associated drainage improvements, Developer shall - 11 submit a Preliminary Drainage Report to ADOT for review and comment.
-Developer shall - 12 prepare a Final Drainage Report based on the final drainage design and that addresses ADOT - 13 comments from the Preliminary Drainage Report.
-With the Final Design Submittal for the - 14 associated drainage improvements, Developer shall submit a Final Drainage Report to ADOT. - 15 Developer shall prepare an As-Built Drainage Report that compiles all Final Drainage Reports - into one report.
-As part of the Record Drawing Submittal, Developer shall submit the As-Built - 17 Drainage Report to ADOT. - 18 445.3.4 Storm Frequency and Design Discharge - 19 445.3.4.1 Design Frequencies - 20 Developer shall use the design frequencies listed in Table 445-2 and Table 445-3.
+- Developer shall prepare a Preliminary Drainage Report(s) for the Project drainage - 7 system(s) in accordance with Chapter 4 of the ADOT Highway Drainage Design Manual - - Hydraulics and shall include all calculations and analysis in the report as required by the 8 - 9 Contract Documents.
+Developer may prepare the Preliminary Drainage Report(s) per - 10 drainage system, Project Segment, or for the entire Project. - 11 WithAt the same time as Initial Design Submittal for the associated drainage improvements, - Developer shall submit a Preliminary Drainage Report to ADOT for review and 12 - 13 comment.
+Developer shall prepare a Finalfinal Drainage Report based on the final drainage - design and that addresses.
+The final Drainage Report must address ADOT comments from the 14 - 15 Preliminary preliminary Drainage Report.
+WithAt the same time as Final Design Submittal for the - associated drainage improvements, Developer shall submit a Finalfinal Drainage Report to 16 - 17 ADOT. - 18 Developer shall prepare an As-Built Drainage Report that compiles all Finalfinal Drainage - 19 Reports into one report.
+As part of the Record Drawing Submittal, Developer shall submit the - 20 As-Built Drainage Report to ADOT. - 21 445.3.4 Storm Frequency and Design Discharge - 22 445.3.4.1 Design Frequencies - 23 Developer shall use the design frequencies listed in Table 445-2 and Table 445-3.